 Their killing instinct is activated by motion when your angry chicken flap and squawk.

-Weasels will enter your coop and go on a killing spree.
-They even kill more than they can eat.
+They will enter your coop and go on a killing spree.
+Weasels will even kill more chickens than they can eat.
 They leave chickens in a bloody mess.

 Weasels are most like the culprits if you wake up and find the backs of their chicken heads and necks missing.

 They kill on a spree and eat as much as they can.
 When complete, weasels will dig a hole and store the leftovers, saving them for another day.

 You’ll find feathers and chicken carcasses in your coop or areas where your flock forage while free-ranging, mostly when they kill for fun.

 A conclusive sign of a weasel attack is a chicken carcass with ripped-off heads that are neatly piled up.

 Weasels also pull out the intestines and may not eat them wholly.
 An acrid odor in the air indicates that a weasel attacked your flock.